mzimmerling/ptunes/README.md

 * The collection sink connects (e.g., via USB) to the base station (e.g., a laptop computer), passing the collected information on to the base station and receiving optimized MAC parameters from the base station.

 * The base station runs the pTunes controller, which is implemented in Java.
-The controller communicates with the collection sink, decides when to determine new MAC parameters, and triggers the optimization process.
+The controller communicates with the collection sink, decides when to determine new MAC parameters, and triggers the optimization.

 * The MAC parameter optimization problem is modeled as a constraint program and solved on the base station using a branch-and-bound algorithm coupled with a complete search routine, both of which are provided by the Interval Constraint (IC) solver of the [ECLiPSe](http://eclipseclp.org/) constraint programming system.